-Thus, we can consider the operator $D-M^{\alpha}C-\overline{\beta}$ as the adjoint operator of the Vekua operator $D-\alpha C-\beta$, when we are restricted to zero trace Sobolev space $W_0^{1,2}(\Omega,C\ell_{0,n})$.
+Thus, we can consider the operator $D-M^{\alpha}C-\overline{\beta}$ as the adjoint operator of the Vekua operator $D-\alpha C-\beta$, when we are restricted to the vanishing trace Sobolev space $W_0^{1,2}(\Omega,C\ell_{0,n})$.
 According to the interrelationship that exists between these two operators.
 We can also consider the subspace of $L^2$ solutions of

-Analogously, to the previous analysis made in Theorem \ref{th:Hodge-decomposition}, we will have the next orthogonal decomposition
+Analogously to the previous analysis made in Theorem \ref{th:Hodge-decomposition}, we will have the next orthogonal decomposition

 under the scalar product \eqref{eq:scalar-product}.
 If we consider the multiplication of the operators in the opposite order, then the associated Schrödinger equation is

 which differs from the factorization obtained in \eqref{eq:factorization}.
 In particular, if $\alpha=\nabla f/f$ and $\beta=\nabla g/g$, then \eqref{eq:factorization-adjoint} becomes